-New experimental method allows spontaneous synchronization of arm motions by pairs of Japanese macaquesMay 2nd, 2013 in Neuroscience /
+New experimental method allows spontaneous synchronization of arm motions by pairs of Japanese macaquesMay 2, 2013 in Medicine & Health / Neuroscience

 Humans often synchronize their movements when, for example, we cooperate to move a piece of furniture.
 We also synchronize gestures and facial expressions when we interact.
 Coordinated actions are in fact surprisingly common in the animal kingdom, as exemplified by the flocking of birds and the schooling of fish.
 Such behaviors, however, have to date only been observed in the wild.
 Yasuo Nagasaka and colleagues from the Laboratory for Adaptive Intelligence at the RIKEN Brain Science Institute have now devised the first method for observing coordination under experimental conditions.

 The researchers individually trained three Japanese macaque monkeys to press two buttons repeatedly and alternately with one hand.
 They then recorded the monkeys performing this task with a video camera and motion capture device.